cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 for ingesting data into Cask Data Application Platform (CDAP) Applications, we have assembled a set of tools and applications that the user can take advantage of for data ingestion:

-- Java, Python and Ruby APIs for controlling and writing to Streams;
+- Java and Python APIs for controlling and writing to Streams;
 - a drop zone for bulk ingestion of files ;
 - a file tailer daemon to tail local files; and
 - an Apache Flume Sink implementation for writing events received from a source.